Balanced Leadership for Student LearningTM

 “Our achievement scores show that McREL’s research-based practices lead to improvement.”

 “Balanced Leadership has become our culture.
-Now, if I were to hire a new principal, I would send him or her to the training before they ever worked a day."− Jay Harnack, Superintendent, Wyoming
+If I were to hire a new principal, I would send them to the training before they ever worked a day.”

 Contact us today to bring Balanced Leadership to your leadership team.

 Balanced Leadership is most often delivered through the four one-day learning sessions shown below, spread out during a semester or a school year.
 We know that every school is different, so we can contextualize our sessions to meet your specific needs and goals, and we’ll create a scope of work that matches your schedule and budget.
 In addition to onsite professional learning sessions, our experts can also deliver online learning and coaching to sustain your team’s momentum and continued growth.

 Session 1: Leadership for better school performance

 In this initial session, you’ll gain in-depth understanding of the vital functions of effective school leadership, including 21 specific research-based responsibilities that drive higher levels of student learning.

 You’ll also learn the importance of—and a process for—helping everyone at your school define and embrace a shared moral purpose for their work as individuals and a team, including equitable outcomes for all students.